 Going plant based has taught me to be more disciplined when I am eating out.
 If I don’t have a vegan option I go vegetarian, if the vegetarian option has more processed ingredients than a piece of meat then I opt for a steak or seafood.

 A few easy changes to introduce more plants in your diet:

 If you use refined grains begin by slowly adding whole grains rather than white rice or the other refined cereals that you are used to.
 The greater nutrient content of whole grain reduces the desire for meat.
-Also avoid products that cause demineralization and loss of nutrients, such as white sugar, white breads, white pasta and pastries.
+Also avoid products that cause demineralization and loss of nutrients, such as white sugar, white bread, white pasta and pastries.
 Go brown.

 Use more vegetables with smaller amounts of meat.
 Soups and broths are a good example.